terrajobst/minsk/docs/episode-05.md

 ### Computing line indexes

-`SourceText` has a collection of [`TextLines`][TextLine] which know the start and end positions for each ine.
+`SourceText` has a collection of [`TextLines`][TextLine] which know the start and end positions for each line.
 In order to compute a line index, we only have to [perform a binary search][GetLineIndex]:

 ```C#